xaboy/form-create-doc/docs/en/maker/function.md

 sidebarDepth: 3
 ---

-# Maker Instructions
+# Component generator

-The maker component generator is a helper method for generating component rules, which can quickly generate corresponding component rules through chain operations.
+**The maker component generator is a helper method for generating component rules, which can quickly generate corresponding component rules through chain operations.**